manticoresoftware/manticoresearch-php/docs/searchresults.md

 ```php
 $result->getFacets();
 ```
-Returns an associative array with the requested facets, where a facet can be identified by the selected facet alias.
+This returns an associative array with the requested facets, where a facet can be identified by the chosen facet alias.
 Each facet is an array containing the faceted values and counts in a `buckets` array:

 ``` php